"Every child deserves a voice. A teacher helped me find my voice. Now I'm fighting for every child to find theirs."

 LEADERSHIP.

-For the last 7 Years, Virginia served as Director of Advancement for Wu Yee Children's Services where she spent her time championing the well-being of children and families.
+For over 7 Years, Virginia served as Director of Advancement for Wu Yee Children's Services where she spent her time championing the well-being of children and families.

 BACK TO BASICS.